saeidehmahboub/wp-custom-theme/README.md

 In order to check code you need to run `composer style:check` in command line.

-`Note:` You need to insure befor checking you run the `composer install`.
+`Note:` You need to ensure befor checking you run the `composer install`.